thrishankgowda88/Multi-Sensor-Fusion-using-Composite-Tsetlin-Machine-with-Adaptive-Feature-Bank-Selection/README.md

 In this work, **each sub-folder is treated as an independent class**, rather than grouping them under a parent category.
 This converts the original hierarchical structure into a **10-class classification problem**.
+Store them in a dir to extract time to frequency features.

 The resulting class definition is: